MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/app-center-distribute.md

 Use this task in a build or release pipeline to distribute app builds to testers and users through App Center.
 - [Sign up with App Center](https://appcenter.ms/signup?utm_source=DevOps&utm_medium=Azure&utm_campaign=docs) first.
-- For details about using this task, see the App Center documentation topic [Deploy Azure DevOps Builds with App Center](/appcenter/distribution/vsts-deploy).
+- For details about using this task, see the App Center documentation article [Deploy Azure DevOps Builds with App Center](/appcenter/distribution/vsts-deploy).

 ::: moniker range="<= tfs-2018"